3 Results

 to hd 1.25 0.44 Inf 0.39 2.11

 Table 3.3: Pairwise comparisons of treatments within species.
-P-values are adjusted using the Tukey method for comparing families of four estimates.
+P-values were adjusted using the Tukey method for comparing families of four estimates and they are based on large-sample (asymptotic) normal approximations.

 other gs - ld 0.02 0.09 Inf 1